karthik-ak-dev/dora/docs/implementation-guide/core-entities.md

 This document defines the **core domain entities** for the Content Intelligence MVP with a **normalized architecture** that separates content-level data from user-level data.

+**Key Architectural Decisions**:

-**Key Architectural Decision**: Instead of duplicating content processing for each user who saves the same URL, we split the data model into:
+1. **Content Deduplication**: Instead of duplicating content processing for each user who saves the same URL, we split the data model into:
-1. **SharedContent** - Universal content metadata (processed once, shared across all users)
+   - **SharedContent** - Universal content metadata (processed once, shared across all users)
-2. **UserContentSave** - User's personal relationship to that content
+   - **UserContentSave** - User's personal relationship to that content

+2. **Strong Classification**: Content is classified into a `content_category` during AI processing:
+   - Classification is **strong and tight** (exactly one of the defined categories)
+   - Classification is **user-independent** (based purely on content)
+   - Classification is **immutable** after processing completes

+3. **Per-Category Clustering**: Clusters group items **within** a content_category:
+   - All items in a cluster share the same `content_category`
+   - Cluster labels are AI-generated for the specific grouping
+   - Example: Food items → "Cafe Hopping in Indiranagar" cluster

 **Technology**: Python 3.11+ with SQLAlchemy 2.0 and PostgreSQL 14+